-KeyReply has worked on chatbot implementation projects across multiple industries, especially in healthcare and insurance.
+KeyReply has worked on virtual assistant implementation projects across multiple industries, especially in healthcare and insurance.
 We have also built up our competencies in working with Southeast Asian languages and sentences with mixed languages, which tend to trip up many pre-trained language models.

 What Other Technology Requirements Do You Have?

 Most of the time, a conversational AI system is not a standalone solution within an organisation.
 There could be many channels that you already use as customer touch points, like call centres, email, CRM, social media and messaging platforms.

 For example, it could be the case that you have a business account on WhatsApp, Messenger or LINE that is active and engaged with customers.
 In such a scenario, it makes sense to add a conversational AI agent to this existing channel rather than create a separate app or a feature on the website.